MARTIMM/gnome-gtk3/docs/content-docs/reference/Glib/List.md

 remove-link
 -----------

 Removes an element from a **Gnome::Glib::List**, without freeing the element.
-The removed element's prev and next links are set to `undefined`, so that it becomes a self-contained list with one element.
+The removed element's prev and next links are set to `invalid`, so that it becomes a self-contained list with one element.

 This function is for example used to move an element in the list (see the example for `concat()`) or to remove an element in the list before freeing its data.